Mckesson-cds/ci-docker-images/README.md

 To Prepare a New Image
 ----------------------

-- git co -b <name of next unused city - see above>
+- git co -b <current date, matching the tag in the new row above>
 - Edit this README.md.
   - Document the new image resource versions above.
 - Make the version changes in the Dockerfile.